ds-horizon/dota/README.md

 # DOTA - Over-the-Air Updates for React Native Apps

 DOTA is a self-hostable, modular toolchain that empowers React Native developers to deliver over-the-air (OTA) updates directly to user devices—bypassing app store delays and enabling rapid adoption.
-Deploy locally or on your preferred cloud, use the full stack or just the components you need, and extend easily with plugins for storage, auth, and metrics.
+Deploy locally or on your preferred cloud, use the full stack or just the components you need, and extend easily with [supported plugins](documentation/plugins).

 ### Why DOTA?
 - 🚀 Instantly push updates—no app store or distribution delays.